MMetze/DMHelper/DMHelperDocumentation/DM Helper User's Guide.md

 * A campaign clock for tracking time and date throughout adventures
 * Animation of scrolling text over a background for easy cut-scene creation

+New Features in v1.1 include:
+* Import/Export: transfer your characters between campaigns, share maps or cool encounters or even prepare and import full adventures with all the bells and whistles into your existing campaign
+* Editable Reference Tables (community request): not quite clear how, but you will be able to modify the reference tables, for example to include homebrew items
+* Including a random contents generator for Marketplaces
+* Configurable Calendar (community request): define the calendar for your campaign to be something other than the traditional Gregorian calendar
+* Configurable Player's Window
+  * Selectable background color
+  * Toggleable fullscreen/borderless window mode

 ## Download and Installation
 Get the latest copy of DMHelper from our [itch.io](https://dm-helper.itch.io/dm-helper) page: https://dm-helper.itch.io/dm-helper<br />
 Unpack the archive to an destination of your choosing.
 Keep in mind that you might want to put some files (like maps and character portraits) in the same location.
 If kept in different folders, it is a little bit less likely to accidentaly delete some files of your campaign if you do an update.<br />